 Google's Wear OS also has thousands of apps optimized for its platform.
 You install apps directly on the watch itself, rather than having to go through your smartphone first.
 Wear OS has many of the same apps that watchOS does, including Lyft, which enables you to schedule a ride, and WhatsApp, which lets you reply to messages with your voice.

 As fitness trackers continue to attract attention, smartwatch makers are getting in on the action by integrating activity-monitoring functions.
-Some smartwatches depend on your smartphone for activity tracking, but most at least have a built-in pedometer for tracking steps.
+Some smartwatches depend on your smartphone for activity tracking, but most at least have a built-in pedometer for step counting or step tracking.

-If you plan to use a smartwatch primarily for working out, you may want to consider fitness trackers with smartwatch-like features, such as the Fitbit Versa or the Garmin Vivoactive lines, both of which let you change the watch face and read notifications.
-The Versa goes even further by offering female health features, such as the ability to log periods and record symptoms, as well as compare your cycle against health stats like sleep and activity.
+If you plan to use a smartwatch primarily for working out, you may want to consider fitness trackers with smartwatch-like features, such as the Fitbit Charge 5 or the Garmin Forerunner 245, both of which let you change the watch face and read notifications.
+Both offer female health features, such as the ability to log periods and record symptoms, as well as compare your cycle against health stats like sleep and activity.

-Most Wear OS devices have a heart rate monitor built in, but we haven't found them to be as reliable as dedicated fitness trackers like Fitbit Charge 4.
-The Apple Watch heart rate sensor proved more accurate in our testing.
+Every smartwatch we recommend has a heart rate monitor built in, but we haven't always found them to be as reliable as dedicated fitness trackers like Fitbit Inspire 2.
+The Apple Watch heart rate sensor proved more accurate in our testing, though.

 In addition to heart rate monitors certain models have GPS, which makes them more attractive to those who want to go running or biking outdoors, and want to track their distance and pace.
 However, keep in mind that using GPS will have a significant impact on battery life.